HereThereBeMonsters/us-international-swiss-latin/README.md

 In order to modify the keyboard, just open the `*.klc` file in KLC.

 The binaries are provided in the `windows/build` folder as ZIP archives.
 To install the layout, download the relevant ZIP file, decompress it and run the setup.exe file, which will add the lazout to zour windows installation.
-Then zou have to add the layout to zour user profile.
+Then you have to add the layout to your user profile.
 This has become a little convoluted in Windows 10, but Google will help you find a HowTo for that.
+The name of the layout that will appear in the windows dialog is US-Int-Swiss-Lat-v1.

 ## Linux